 The report is structured as follows: First, a short description of the use of scenarios and scenario development is given (section 2.1).
 A few existing studies based on the type of biophysical models that will be used in UNISECO are described shortly to give an understanding of the type of modelling that will be performed and outcomes of other previous modelling studies are briefly summarised (section 2.2).
 In section 3, the methodology and models used in UNISECO are described, including an overview of the stakeholder interactions to date and the main outcomes of these.
-Section 4 contains the results to date, including the five storylines in section 4.1 and the results from the biophysical modelling using one of the biophysical models, BioBaM in section 4.2.
-Section 6 presents the overall conclusions so far from the EU level modelling in the UNISECO project.
-Results from the other biophysical model, SOLm, including results when agroecological innovations are implemented, the results from the economic modelling as well as a more extensive discussion of the policy implications from the territorial modelling will be included in Deliverable 4.3.
+Section 4 contains the results to date, including the five storylines in section 4.1 and the results from the biophysical modelling in section 4.2 and the economic modelling in section 4.3.
+Section 5 presents the overall conclusions so far from the EU level modelling in the UNISECO project.
+Results when agroecological innovations are implemented, will be included in Deliverable 4.3.
+This deliverable contains some minor inconsistencies related to the qualitative storyline descriptions and the modelling input.
+The scenarios will be further refined in coming work to resolve these.